cmss13-devs/web/rules.md

 ### Language

+- Using non-standard unicode is forbidden, this extends to the use of emojis, symbols and all other forms such as text emojis like ":), :(, :D, xD" regardless if done through /me, through announcements or as a label on an object.
    - Spamming chat (Local or Radio) with non-english characters, symbols or other gibberish is considered LRP, and a violation of Rule 2.

 ### Aliens & Predators